EPA Announces the Winners of the 7th Annual Campus RainWorks Challenge | US EPA

 EPA Announces the Winners of the 7th Annual Campus RainWorks Challenge

-WASHINGTON – Today, the U.S. Environmental Protection Agency (EPA) announced the winners of its seventh annual Campus RainWorks Challenge, a national competition that engages college students in the design of on-campus green infrastructure solutions to address stormwater pollution.
+DALLAS – (April 23, 2019) Today, the U.S. Environmental Protection Agency (EPA) announced the winners of its seventh annual Campus RainWorks Challenge, a national competition that engages college students in the design of on-campus green infrastructure solutions to address stormwater pollution.
+Winners included a team from the University of Louisiana at Lafayette for their project on cultivating community resilience through flood control and green infrastructure.

 “EPA’s Campus RainWorks Challenge encourages students to transform classroom knowledge into innovative ideas to solve real-world environmental problems,” said EPA Administrator Andrew Wheeler.
 “I congratulate this year’s winners, and it is encouraging to see how contestants worked closely with their local communities to develop ways to protect water resources from harmful stormwater pollution.”